-Tactic: Development and deployment of the ISA to measure student satisfaction.Metric: Likert-type ratings of satisfaction and qualitative analysis of student written comments.Comment: This ongoing process has made improvements in student satisfaction and will continue into the future.
+Tactic: Development and deployment of the ISA to measure student satisfaction.
+Metric: Likert-type ratings of satisfaction and qualitative analysis of student written comments.
+Comment: This ongoing process has made improvements in student satisfaction and will continue into the future.

 Standardized student evaluations (RIPLS scale) for IPHC, brief, debrief to collect data to assess satisfaction and make ongoing improvements to student IPE experiences.
+Medical students are required to take a quiz at the end of their IPHC course.
 Sim experiences are assessed by the sim team(s) with brief, debrief, and other sim-specific tools.